-This course builds on Introduction to Computers, Part I and provides an overview of the various types of
+This course builds on Introduction to Computers, Part I and provides an overview of the various types of software available for personal computers.

 0106 INTRODUCTION TO WINDOWS, PART I 0 UNITS

 Course introduces students to the Windows Operating System and is designed to provide students with basic skills necessary for personal or professional success.